Dharma transmission: Sanbo Kyodan

 The Sanbo Kyodan mixes Sōtō and Rinzai-elements.
 Students in this school follow the Harada-Yasutani koan curriculum, in which great emphasis is placed on kensho, the initial insight into one's true nature.
 Having attained kensho is publicly acknowledged in a jahai-ceremony.
 After working through the Harada-Yasutani koan curriculum, which may take as short as five years, the student receives a calligraphy testifying that he or she "has finished the great matter".
 This is publicly acknowledged in the hasansai-ceremony, giving the status of hasan.

 The Sanbo Kyodan has two levels of teaching authority, namely junshike ("associate zen master"), and shōshike ("authentic zen master").
 Junshikes can give dokusan, authorize kensho, and supervise part of the koan-study.
 Shoshikes can supervise the advanced koan-study, and perform religious ceremonies, such as the precept-ceremony and wedding ceremonies.

 The process toward gaining these titles has seen some variations within the Sanbo Kyodan.
 Hasansai may be preparatory to the junshike-title, but may also be the promotion to this title.
 And promotion to shoshike may be preparatory to dharma transmission, but may also be equivalent to it.

 In dharma transmission, the student receives the sanmotsu, akin to the Sōtō shiho ceremony.
 This is coupled with the Rinzai notion on inka.
 In Rinzai, only students who have completed the complete Rinzai koan curriculum and "are eligible to serve as sōdō roshi, that is, master of a training hall, in distinction from a common temple, receive inka.
 In the Sanbo Kyodan, inka is derived from Harada's Rinzai master Dokutan Sōsan.

 White Plum Asanga

 In the White Plum Asanga, Dharma transmission comes first, and qualifies one as a sensei.
-This may be followed by inka, the final acknowledgemment:
+This may be followed by inka, the final acknowledgemment.

-Korean Soen
+Korean Seon

-In Korean Soen, Inka (In'ga) typically refers to the private acknowledgement of dharma transmission from a teacher to their student.
+In Korean Seon, Inka (In'ga) typically refers to the private acknowledgement of dharma transmission from a teacher to their student.
 "Transmission" is used to refer to the public ceremonial version of the same acknowledgement.

 Both are considered equal in authority and "realization".
-A monk with either In'ga or the public "transmission" is qualified to hold the post of Soen Sa (seonsa; 선사; 禪師), or "Zen Master" for a temple, and give transmission to their own students (either, In'ga or public "transmission").
+A monk with either In'ga or the public "transmission" is qualified to hold the post of Seon Sa (seonsa; 선사; 禪師), or "Zen Master" for a temple, and give transmission to their own students (either, In'ga or public "transmission").
 The majority of Zen Masters in Korea have only received, and only give In'ga, with the formal transmission ceremony being far more rare.